LLC Articles of Organization

 - A $100 expedited fee is included because articles of organization are reviewed within 24 hours of receipt (excluding Saturday, Sunday and holidays).
 A payment processing fee also is collected.

 - Your credit card account will be charged at the time you transmit the proposed Articles of Organization to the Secretary of State’s office.
 If the proposed Articles of Organization are not accepted, the charge to your account will be reversed.
+We accept the following card types, Visa, MasterCard, Discover or American Express.

 - Debit cards are not recommended as payment for this transaction.